avilleret/Gem-wiki/How-to-build-Gem-on-MacOSX-Mavericks.md

 If configure cannot find Pd (e.g. because you installed it in a non-standard location), you have to tell it where to search by adding a flag like `--with-pd=/Applications/Pd-0.45-5.app/Contents/Resources/`.

-You can configure to build against Pd-Vanilla/64bit with :
+You can configure to build against Pd-Vanilla/64bit with:

 ~~~~
 ./configure --with-pd=/Applications/Pd-0.45-4-64bit.app/Contents/Resources/